 Printable Zone Diet Food List (PDF)

-Initially, the zone diet might be challenging because you need to measure and weigh your foods to stay in the zone.
+Initially, the zone diet might be challenging because you must measure and weigh your foods to stay in the zone.

-However, because the food options are diverse, it gets easier to make as many delectable recipes as possible.
+However, because the food options are diverse, making as many delectable recipes becomes easier.